maamari/velocitydependentlimits/README.md

 Bounds on Velocity-dependent Dark Matter–Proton Scattering from Milky Way Satellite Abundance
 ------------------------------
-This notebook contains the code used in the letter Bounds on Velocity-dependent Dark Matter–Proton Scattering from Milky Way Satellite Abundance (https://arxiv.org/abs/2010.02936)
+This notebook contains the code associated with the letter _Bounds on Velocity-dependent Dark Matter–Proton Scattering from Milky Way Satellite Abundance_ (https://arxiv.org/abs/2010.02936)

 `figures/`: contains code used to generate figures<br>